pypyr/docs/content/topics/filesystem/_index.md

 You can convert between text, json, yaml & toml formats without you having to write code.
-This is especially handy when you're generating configuration or template files on-the-fly that you want to inject use with other tools that you are automating with pypyr.
+This is especially handy when you're generating configuration or template files on-the-fly that you want to inject into other tools that you are automating with pypyr.

 ## encoding
 pypyr will use the platform's default encoding to deal with text-based files.